Ayms/node-Tor/README.md

 Specifications of the Tor protocol and associated protocols are available here : https://www.torproject.org/docs/documentation.html.en (Design documents and official repository source tree).

 As a simplified summary, the Tor network is composed of Onion Proxys (OP) and Onion Routers (OR).
-The OP is usually located on the device that your are using to establish communications (ie on your PC for example), because communications between the application sending the instructions to the OP and the OP are not protected.
+The OP is usually located on the device that your are using to establish communications (ie on your PC for example), because communications between the application sending the instructions to the OP and the OP are not always protected.
 While operating, the OP does maintain a file retrieved from the Directory nodes giving it what it needs to know about the ORs to establish circuits.

-To establish a connexion, the OP does choose a path of n ORs (the first one been a Guard node, the last one been an Exit node), creates a circuit with the first OR, and then extends the circuit with each OR choosen in the path consecutively via each OR, communications between the ORs and the OP are crypted several time along the path (onion skin) with the keys negociated with each ORs, in that way each OR only knows the preceding and next OR along the path and can not see a content that is not addressed to him.
+To establish a connexion, the OP does choose a path of n ORs (the first one being a Guard node, the last one being an Exit node), creates a circuit with the first OR, and then extends the circuit with each OR choosen in the path consecutively via each OR, communications between the ORs and the OP are encrypted several time along the path (onion skin) with the keys negociated with each ORs, in that way each OR only knows the preceding and next OR along the path and can not understand a content that is not addressed to him.

 The Exit OR does decrypt the content, establish a TCP connection with the target server and send the instructions received (get HTTP, etc)

 The ORs are maintaining onion RSA keys to negociate the different keys needed for the communications with the OP, these keys are rotated once a week and the directory servers are updated by the ORs accordingly.

-The OP is maintaining different circuits inside the Tor Network in order to be able to quickly switch from a circuit to another in order to enforce anonymity and prevent circuit errors that can occur.
+The OP is maintaining different circuits inside the Tor Network in order to be able to quickly switch from a circuit to another, this does enforce anonymity and prevent circuit errors that can occur.

 ## node-Tor Goals and possible Future :